DIDSR/iMRMC/UPDATES_Rpackage_iMRMC.md

 <h4>iMRMC_1.2.0</h4>
 *04/15/19*

-Use new version iMRMC-v4.0.3.jar to do the analysis.
+Update the core jave package to iMRMC-v4.0.3.jar.

+Update simMRMC.R
+ * Move convertDFtoScoreMatrix and convertDFtoDesignMatrix to utils.R.

+Update uStats.R
+ * In uStat11.conditionalD and uStat11.jointD, var.1obs[3] is fixed to be the variance of the difference;
+ * Remove default specifications of modalitiesToCompare;
+ * Add check that modalitiesToCompare contains the right number of modalities;
+ * In uStat11.conditionalD, check that all readers must have more than 2 observations in both modalities;
+ * In uStats.identity and uStats.diff: return the kernel matrix equal to the product of the kernel and design matrices.

+Update utils.R
+ * In undoIMRMCdf, drop levels before returning data frame;
+ * Add function createGroups, extractPairedComparisonsBRBM, extractPairedComparisonsWRBM, getMRMCscore;
+ * Move convertDFtoScoreMatrix and convertDFtoDesignMatrix from simMRMC.R
-In simMRMC.R, add option to drop levels from the design matrix in convertDFtoDesignMatrix.
+      * Add dropFlag to drop levels from the design matrix;

-Add limitsOfAgreement.R to analyze limits of agreement for:
+      * Add modality parameter to determine which modality creates the matrices;
+      * Check that only one modality creates the matrices.

+Add limitsOfAgreement.R, which includes the following analysis functions:
- * within-reader, between-modality
+ * laWRBM: within-reader, between-modality;
- * between-reader, within-modality
+ * laBRWM: between-reader, within-modality;
- * between-reader, between-modality
+ * laBRBM: between-reader, between-modality.

-Create new test for split plot data.
+Create new test uStat11 in testthat for split plot data.

-Pre-check input file before do analysis.

-Rename and re-organize validation functions.

-Rename some data frame columns name.
+Minor documentation fixes.

 <h4>iMRMC_1.1.1.1000</h4>